pabgan/pabgan-cv/CV-Pablo_Ganuza_Vidal.md

 ----

 > Computer Engineer specialized in Quality Assurance.\
-> Passionate about technology in general and libre software in particular.\
+> Passionate about technology in general and libre software in particular.
-> I seek to make things that I would love to use.

 ----